2012 Nobel Prize in Literature

 The 2012 Nobel Prize in Literature was awarded to the Chinese writer Mo Yan (born 1955) "who with hallucinatory realism merges folk tales, history and the contemporary."
 He is the second Chinese author to win the prize after the exiled Gao Xingjian.

 Laureate

 Mo Yan's writings cover a wide span from short stories, to novels and essays.
 His earlier works such as Bái gǒu qiūqiān jià ("White Dog and the Swing", 1981–1989) – were written according to the prevailing literary dictates of the ruling regime.
 Over time, however, his storytelling began to seek out its own, more independent paths.
 His works include Hóng gāoliang jiāzú ("Red Sorghum", 1986), Tiantàng suàntái zhī gē ("The Garlic Ballads", 1988) and Shéngsi píláo ("Life and Death are Wearing Me Out", 2006).
 His narrative style bears the hallmarks of magical realism and often use older Chinese literature and popular oral traditions as a starting point, combining these with contemporary social issues.
 Among his other famous literary works include Shí cǎo jiāzú ("The Herbivorous Family", 1993) and Fēng rǔ féi tún ("Big Breasts & Wide Hips", 1995).

+Candidates

+On Ladbrokes, Japanese novelist Haruki Murakami and Hungarian author Péter Nádas were the favourites to win the 2012 Nobel Prize in Literature, followed by Irish author William Trevor, Canadian Alice Munro (awarded the 2013 Nobel Prize in Literature) and Mo Yan at a 9/1 odds.
+Other favourites included Albanian Ismail Kadare, Americans Philip Roth and Cormac McCarthy, Dutch Cees Nooteboom, Israeli Amos Oz, Italian Dacia Maraini, Korean Ko Un and Syrian Adonis.